 Jira cons:

-For Scrum projects, you'll add epics to the Roadmap page.
-Then you can add issues to your backlog individually, filling in details and assigning them to sprints.
-Project tracking happens on a Scrum board, the homepage for each project—you can customize column headers and edit task details and status.
+For Scrum projects, you can add issues to your backlog individually, filling in details and assigning them to sprints.
+Project tracking happens on a Scrum board—you can customize column headers and edit task details and status.

 Jira's catering to developers and engineering teams doesn't stop there: the app also integrates with other development tools like GitHub, GitLab, Sentry, and Jenkins to make quick work of updating and tracking your backlog.
 And while you can't control user access on the free plan, it does include up to 10 users, so it's ideal for self-contained or smaller dev teams.